Thor Heyerdahl: Boats Ra and Ra II

 In 1969 and 1970, Heyerdahl built two boats from papyrus and attempted to cross the Atlantic Ocean from Morocco in Africa.
 Based on drawings and models from ancient Egypt, the first boat, named Ra (after the Egyptian Sun god), was constructed by boat builders from Lake Chad using papyrus reed obtained from Lake Tana in Ethiopia and launched into the Atlantic Ocean from the coast of Morocco.
 The Ra crew included Thor Heyerdahl (Norway), Norman Baker (US), Carlo Mauri (Italy), Yuri Senkevich (USSR), Santiago Genovés (Mexico), Georges Sourial (Egypt), and Abdullah Djibrine (Chad).
 Only Heyerdahl and Baker had sailing and navigation experience.
 Genovés would go on to head the Acali Experiment.

 After a number of weeks, Ra took on water.
 The crew discovered that a key element of the Egyptian boatbuilding method had been neglected, a tether that acted like a spring to keep the stern high in the water while allowing for flexibility.
 Water and storms eventually caused it to sag and break apart after sailing more than 6,400 km (4,000 miles).
 The crew was forced to abandon Ra, some hundred miles (160 km) before the Caribbean islands, and was saved by a yacht.

 The following year, 1970, a similar vessel, Ra II, was built from Ethiopian papyrus by Bolivian citizens Demetrio, Juan and José Limachi of Lake Titicaca, and likewise set sail across the Atlantic from Morocco, this time with great success.
 The crew was mostly the same; though Djibrine had been replaced by Kei Ohara from Japan and Madani Ait Ouhanni from Morocco.
-The boat became lost and was the subject of a United Nations search and rescue mission.
-The search included international assistance including people as far afield as Loo-Chi Hu of New Zealand.
 The boat reached Barbados, thus demonstrating that mariners could have dealt with trans-Atlantic voyages by sailing with the Canary Current.
 The Ra II is now in the Kon-Tiki Museum in Oslo, Norway.

 The book The Ra Expeditions and the film documentary Ra (1972) were made about the voyages.
 Apart from the primary aspects of the expedition, Heyerdahl deliberately selected a crew representing a great diversity in race, nationality, religion and political viewpoint in order to demonstrate that, at least on their own little floating island, people could co-operate and live peacefully.
 Additionally, the expedition took samples of marine pollution and presented its report to the United Nations.